Rufshod/Statistical_Analysis_Alexander_Andersson/Lab/cars_assignment.md

     1984: 6.5000
     1985: 5.9065

-    Slope: -0.5934,             This is a negative slope, this means that when X (year) increases Y (fuel consumption) decreases
+    Slope: -0.5934,             This is a negative slope, that means that when X (year) increases Y (fuel consumption) decreases

     Intercept: 56.3491          is not a valid value due to checking year when Fuel Consumption is set to 0.